 - and hospice care if you need it

 Does Medicare Cover CAR T-Cell Cancer Therapy?

-> The Trump administration has made the CAR T-Cell cancer therapy available to Medicare beneficiaries.
+The Trump administration has made the CAR T-Cell cancer therapy available to Medicare beneficiaries.
 This means access to innovative new cancer therapy.
-CMS is working closely to monitor patient outcomes from the therapy.
+CMS is working closely to monitor patient outcomes from the treatment.

-> Trump and Secretary Azar finalized the decision to cover the FDA-approved Chimeric Antigen Receptor T-Cell or “CAR T-Cell” Therapy, this is a form of treatment for cancer that uses the patients own genetically-modified immune cells to fight cancer.
+Trump and Secretary Azar finalized the decision to cover the FDA-approved Chimeric Antigen Receptor T-Cell or “CAR T-Cell” Therapy, which is a form of treatment for cancer that uses the patient’s own genetically-modified immune cells to fight cancer.

-> This treatment is approved for people with certain types of non-Hodgkin lymphoma and B-cell precursor acute lymphoblastic leukemia.
+This treatment is approved for people with certain types of non-Hodgkin lymphoma and B-cell precursor acute lymphoblastic leukemia.